-While the preceding list is by no means the entire list of adverse effects a client may experience, it is true that all of the preceding are from short term usage and can only further harm a client with prolonged use.
+While the preceding list is by no means the entire list of adverse effects a client may experience, it is true that all of the preceding is from short-term usage and can only further harm a client with prolonged use.
 Its absorbability through topical, intramuscular, oral, and intravenous passages provide a greater chance of misuse regardless of intent.
-Memory loss in varying degrees through chronic use of Ketamine include short term memory, visual memory, and also verbal.
+Memory loss in varying degrees through chronic use of Ketamine include short-term memory, visual memory, and also verbal.
 Though it may be possible for a reversal of any damage acquired by discontinuing use, the risks of impaired neural networks far outweigh any gains a client may seek.
 Documentation also exists supporting claims of urinary tract irritation through Ketamine dependancy.
-No matter the clients reasoning, Ketamine side effects may lead to seriously altered states and should only be administered by professionals.
+No matter the clients reasoning, the side effects may lead to seriously altered states and should only be administered by professionals.

 When using this substance, the abuser may display slurred speech or become ill and vomit.
-Flashbacks and continued hallucinations are noted also as long-term Ketamine side effects.
-Other reported side effects from Ketamine use can include damage to memory and to vision.
+Flashbacks and continued hallucinations are also noted as long-term side effects.
+Other reported side effects can include damage to memory and vision.
 Disruptions in consciousness have been correlated to other mental health diagnoses such as depression.
 A report in 2000 claimed research on Ketamine abusers revealed impairment to memory and mild schizophrenia after use.
-Research on Ketamine side effects is underway, but studies have revealed long-term effects when improperly used.
+Research on its side effects is underway, but studies have shown long-term effects when improperly used.

 Avoiding the Long-Term Effects

-With treatment the deadly effects from long-term use of drugs can be avoided.
+With treatment, the deadly effects from long-term use of drugs can be prevented.
 Our professional team is ready to put you in the safe zone and get your life back on the right track.
-If you want to avoid the effects to your body from drugs and fully recover, get in touch with our rehabilitation staff today.
+If you want to avoid the effects to your body from drugs and fully recover, please get in touch with our rehabilitation staff today.

-Many people have heard of the drug Ketamine, but are completely unfamiliar with the many Ketamine facts that are important to know when taking or thinking about taking this drug.
+Many people have heard of the drug Ketamine, but are entirely unfamiliar with the many Ketamine facts that are important to know when taking or thinking about taking this drug.

 It is Similar to Phencyclidine

 Unfortunately, Ketamine has also been growing in popularity as a recreational drug due to its similarity to Phencyclidine, or PCP, and its ability to induce a state of “dissociative anesthesia.”
-Dissociative anesthesia can be loosely defined as: an anesthesia that is recognized by amnesia and analgesia with no (or at least very minimal) change to to person’s respiratory function.
-The person who has fallen into this state does not appear as though anything is wrong as they can follow simple directions, however they are unable to process information.
-Dissociative amnesia can also be followed by disorientation, excitement and confused or delirious behavior.
+Dissociative anesthesia can be loosely defined an anesthesia that is recognized by amnesia and analgesia with no (or at least minimal) change to person’s respiratory function.
+The person who has fallen into this state does not appear as though anything is wrong as they can follow simple directions, however, they are unable to process information.
+Dissociative amnesia can also be accompanied by disorientation, excitement and confused or delirious behavior.